Analysis

 For example, in a small organisation having 10 employees, sales data is stored in an Excel sheet.
 The accounting data is stored in Tally.
 Moreover, this system and application do not support each other for seamless sync.

 In larger organisations, in case there is not a single CMS across the verticals then there is a huge data gap.
 Data is created within each department.
-In absence of a CMS, this data is not shared.
+In the absence of a CMS, this data is not shared.
 The management thus is in a blind spot.

 Dark data is generated every day across organisations small and big.
 It is present in almost every organisation.
 It is that part of that iceberg that is under the water.